kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 Pod object will get an event with image pulling progress every 30 seconds.
 The granularity type and interval should be configurable through kubelet-config.

+Suggested new Kubelet config fields are these:

+      // ImagePullProgressType is the type of ImagePullProgressInterval.
+      // Default: "time"
+      // +optional
+      ImagePullProgressType string `json:"ImagePullProgressType,omitempty"`
+      // ImagePullProgressInterval is an interval of type ImagePullProgressType, based on which the
+      // runtime should send back to kubelet image pulling progress reports, that will be published
+      // as Pod events.
+      // Default: 30
+      // +optional
+      ImagePullProgressInterval uint64 `json:"ImagePullProgressType,omitempty"`

 This will be easy to use in CRI-compliant command-line-tools as well as kubelet to monitor the progress and publish events to the Pod object